leo12764/My-Calculater./README.md

-This is a calculator I created through the app academy 2025
+This is a calculator I created through the FNB app academy 2025